stiiifff/substrate-grid/README.md

 ## License

+The `Substrate Node template` is is free and unencumbered software released into the public domain.
+Please read the [UNLICENSE](UNLICENSE) file in this repository for more information.

-`substrate-grid` is licensed under the MIT license.
-Please read the [LICENSE](LICENSE) file in this repository for more information.
+The `Substrate Grid runtime` is licensed under the MIT license.
+Please read the [MIT_LICENSE](MIT_LICENSE) file in this repository for more information.